Wetterau

 Bettina von Arnim writes of Wetterau in her text Diary of a Child in the chapter "Journey to the Wetterau".

 Geography

 The Wetterau is located north of Frankfurt am Main, on the eastern side of the Taunus and south-west of the Vogelsberg.
 The main part of the region is taken up by the political region Wetteraukreis.
-The region got its name form the small creek Wetter, but the region is crossed by several other creeks and rivers--for example, the Nidda, Nidder, Horloff and Usa.
+The region got its name from the small creek Wetter, but the region is crossed by several other creeks and rivers - for example, the Nidda, Nidder, Horloff and Usa.

 History

 The Wetterau has a long history and is one of the oldest cultural landscapes in Germany.
 It was always a very fertile region and was populous from as early as the Neolithic Age.
 Artifacts from successive civilizations that populated the area also exist.
 Prominent discoveries are tombs from the Bronze Age, Stufe Wölfersheim or from the Celts, Glauberg.
 Many historical findings are exhibited in the Wetterau-Museum in Friedberg.

 The Wetterau was of high strategic relevance for the Roman Empire during its advance into the free Germania.
 After the end of the Germanic and Gallic wars (58 to 51 BC) a number of Roman forts and roads were built in the Wetterau.
 A series of fortifications, part of the limes, surrounded the fertile Wetterau region.
 The region was part of Germania.